dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 _The class doesn't have a concrete implementation of the super-invoked member '{0}'._

+_The class doesn't have a concrete implementation of the super-invoked setter '{0}'._

 #### Description

 The analyzer produces this diagnostic when a [mixin application][] contains